elevatorguy/file/README.md

 Supported architectures are currently only x86_64, with stubs for Aarch64.

 ## repo layout
-`efi_c` is the main directory; it should hold the lastest developments and is used for building EFI applications and test kernels.
+`main` is the branch; it should hold the lastest developments and is used for building EFI applications and test kernels.

-`hello_efi` is a directory for what was shown in the first UEFI intro/overview video.
+`hello` is a branch for what was shown in the first UEFI intro/overview video.
 It has a basic "hello world" test EFI application.

 ## dependencies